dereklarmstrong/dereklarmstrong/README.md

-👋 Hey there!
+Hi there! 👋

-I am a software developer with a passion for cooking, tech and exploring nature.
-I also enjoy working on anything invovling Software Development, Automation, Self-Hosting or Cloud Engineering.
-Be it work, personal projects or just daily tasks I'm automating.
-It's the spirit of innovation and birthplace of ideas.
+I'm a software developer with a passion for cooking, cool tech and exploring nature.
+I enjoy working on anything involving Software Development, Cloud Engineering or Robotics.
+Be it work, personal projects or just tinkering, I find the creative process of building something from scratch to be incredibly rewarding.

-My motto is, if you can dream it, you can build it.

 If you would like to know more or connect:
 - [🛰 Personal Website](https://docs.dereklarmstrong.com/)